berfinozturk/CEN445-Car-Analysis/README.md

 Box Plot: Price Distribution analyzed by Fuel Type.

-Reporting: Prepared the final project report.
+Reporting: Authored the final project report.

 Dataset Details

 Source: Kaggle "Used Car Price Prediction Dataset" (or similar UK Used Car Data).

-Scope: The analysis focuses on vehicles manufactured between 1990 and 2020.
+Timeframe: The analysis focuses strictly on vehicles manufactured between 1990 and 2020 to ensure data relevance.

 Key Attributes:

 price: Selling price of the vehicle.

-year: Registration year (Filtered for 1990-2020).
+year: Registration year (Filtered for 1990-2020 range).

 manufacturer: Brand of the car (Standardized).